#WestWing Creator Aaron Sorkin Comments On A Possible Reboot

 — entertainment.ie (@entertainmentIE) April 24, 2018

-West Wing Star Richard Schiff Says The Reboot Plan Is ‘Top Secret’

-But talk of a West Wing reboot is getting traction because a TMZ reporter caught up with West Wing star Richard Schiff (Toby Ziegler) who said he’s not allowed to talk about it.
+Talk of a West Wing reboot is getting traction because a TMZ reporter caught up with West Wing star Richard Schiff (Toby Ziegler), who said he’s not allowed to talk about it.

 “I cannot confirm that at this time, no comment.
 I am not allowed to speak… No, top secret.”